jhoonhan/magento2-event-page-builder/README.md

 3. The module creates a CRUD API access points for the frontend to access the event.

 ```
-Example http request to the API:
+Example http request to the API:tl

 https://testsite.dev/rest/V1/data/1
 // This will return the event information with the id of 1 with associated schedules and speakers.